easy-node-pro/harmony-validator-scripts/README.md

 ### node-quickstart
 This is a template to use to build a markdown file to use when setting up nodes in the future.

-### Create a stats.sh script the easy way
+### stats - These contain our versions of the stats.sh script in our guide.
-This will download and install your stats.sh script to use later to check your block status.
-Choose only the shard you're going to run on below:
+The commands below will download and install our stats.sh script to use later to check your stats including cpu, disk, harmony version & block status.
+Choose only the shard you're going to run on below 0-3:

 `wget https://raw.githubusercontent.com/slugom-crypto/harmony-validator-scripts/main/stats/shard_0.sh && mv shard_0.sh stats.sh && chmod +x stats.sh`